The best student credit cards in Canada for 2023

 Our methodology: How we determine the best cards

-The MoneySense editorial team selects the best credit cards by assessing the value they provide to Canadians across various categories.
+The MoneySense editorial team selects the best credit cards by assessing the value they provide to young adult Canadians across various categories.
 Our best student credit cards ranking is based on an extensive list of card details and features—with a focus on those that matter to students—including annual fees, interest rates, welcome offers, rewards earn rates, annual income requirements, and perks such as insurance coverage, rebates and discounts.
 We have also considered the pros and cons of each card to help you determine which ones best suit your financial needs.
 Our rankings are an unbiased source of information for Canadians.
 The addition of links from affiliate partners has no bearing on the results.
 Read more about how MoneySense makes money.

 Credit card tips for students